ovhemert/gatsby-plugin-brotli/README.md

 }
 ```

+Currently, files are compressed using the highest level of compression supported by brotli.

 By default, only `.css` and `.js` files are compressed, but you can override this with the `extensions` option.

 ```javascript